aargeee/RahulGoelBlog/_posts/something-closest-to-my-heart/2023-12-21-something-closest-to-my-heart.md

 ---
-title: React Component with Dot Notation
+title: Something close to my heart
-date: 2018-04-07 23:04:00 +07:00
+date: 2023-12-21 05:10:00 +05:30
-tags: [javascript, react]
+tags: [personal]
-description: Learn how to define a React component that is accessible through the dot notation.
-A common component pattern to show a parent-child relation.
+description: This post is just a test for the blog flow.
 ---

 **Family**